 I would not say I agree with everything he says, and you may feel the same, but the point about this book is that you don’t read it in order to have your ideas confirmed; you read it to have them challenged.
 The very clarity of Hadas’s thinking makes it easy to find points of disagreement: he does not bury his meaning in a cloud of obscure syntax or technical jargon.
 In the end, he can offer no simple, ideological solution to the world’s ills, but he has done something much more important than that: he has shown why such a solution would inevitably be a false one.
 He argues that our economy is fundamentally sound (this is where, if I knew enough, I might want to argue with him), but that this should not make us complacent: it can be improved in all sorts of ways that would make it better for us as human beings.

 In the end, he comes down in favour of charity and service.
 That is a simple concept, I suppose, but not in the way an ideology is simple.
 Charity and service are simple words for a vast set of ideas about human nature and how it may attain happiness.
 “Those virtues,” he says, “offer solutions for most human problems, perhaps for all of them.
 With charity and service, men can accomplish great things, turn darkness into light, sorrow into joy.
 They are certainly applicable to economics, which should, after all, be something of a joyful science.”

-“Human Goods, Economic Evils” as well as other books related to the topic of this essay may be found in The Imaginative Conservative Bookstore.
 The preceding essay is Stratford Caledecott’s forward to Edward Hadas’s “Human Goods, Economic Evils” and is published here by permission.